 In the past, we have shown you how to effectively plan for an enterprise Windows 10 transformation, Office 365 migration, and Windows-as-a-Service upgrade management.
 Because so many of you found these detailed step-by-step guides extremely helpful, I want to walk you through the planning basics you should consider when moving towards Evergreen IT and away from traditional IT management.

-If you read any of our previous articles on Evergreen IT strategy, you know that it takes the right technology to manage these smaller, continuous upgrades as well as some organizational/internal change management and process adjustments.
-This can sound very overwhelming, and most people get stuck right there.
+If you read any of our previous articles on Evergreen IT strategy or our Ultimate Guide to Evergreen IT Management, you know that it takes the right technology to manage these smaller, continuous upgrades as well as some organizational/internal change management and process adjustments.
+This can sound overwhelming, and most people get stuck right there.
 But with the right planning, this transition will be not only much smoother than you think, but will make your life down the road a LOT easier.
 So, let's get started!

 So, let's dive right in.

 A lot of people early on in the planning phase are under the false perception that Evergreen IT is an all-or-nothing kind of deal, e.g., you have to move your entire estate including hardware, infrastructure, and applications over at once — or Evergreen IT won't work.
 Actually, the opposite is true.
 If you wanted to switch over to Evergreen IT all at once, you would probably be so overwhelmed you would never see the end of the tunnel.